7 Ways Chiropractic Keeps You Healthy

 As we age, sometimes we start to lose some of our balance, strength, and flexibility that we had in our youth.
 Because of this, older folks are vulnerable to serious injuries from trips and falls.
 Chiropractic helps keep your body active by restoring the normal, healthy functioning of your spine.
 One of the important roles of your spine is balance, aided by nerves called proprioceptors.
 These propriocepters relay information to your brain on the position of your body.

-A small study from 2009 found that people who received chiropractic adjustments had reduced dizziness and improved balance.
+A study from 2009 found that people who received chiropractic adjustments had reduced dizziness and improved balance.
 A 2015 review of the literature6 suggests that chiropractic care might be an effective, natural way to help prevent falls in elderly patients.

 6. Chiropractic Relieves Colic in Babies